tdep-developers/tdep/INSTALL.md

 Installation
 ===

 `TDEP` is written in modern Fortran, and requires a working Fortran environment.
 All system-specific settings are saved in a file called `important_settings`.
-There are some example `important_settings.target` template files saved, we advise to pick the one closest to your target system and adjust the respective fields.j
+There are some example `important_settings.target` template files in the [`examples/build`](./examples/build) folder.
+We advise to pick the one closest to your target system and adjust the respective fields.

 ## Requirements